SlumberDemon/sofa/README.md

 #### type

 > Format in which color data is represented.
-(Note: can only be hex/argb)

 | Type                 | Format                 |
 | -------------------- | ---------------------- |